 Poe would lecture before the Lyceum at Howard’s Hall on December 20, 1848.
 Doors were opened at 6:30pm and the lecture started at 7:30pm.
-Tickets were sold at a nearby Bookstore as well as “Leland’s Music Store” in the week leading up to the event.
-On the night of lecture, Poe spoke on “The Poetic Principle” before a sold-out crowd of 1800 people!
+Tickets were sold at a nearby bookstore as well as Leland’s Music Store in the week leading up to the event.
+On the night of lecture, Poe spoke on “The Poetic Principle” before a sold-out crowd of 1,800 people!
 Sarah Helen Whitman sat in the very front row.
-Spectators who were friends of Helen and knew of the relationship between her and Poe recounted that while Poe recited works such as “The Raven” and “The Bells” he exchanged numerous flirtatious expressions with Helen.
-The lecture must have impressed Sarah Helen Whitman so profoundly that the next day she finally agreed to an immediate marriage.
+Spectators who were friends of Whitman and knew of her engagement to Poe recounted that while he recited works such as “The Raven” and “The Bells,” they exchanged numerous flirtatious expressions with each other.
+The lecture must have impressed Whitman so profoundly that the next day she set the wedding date for Christmas day.

 Howard’s Hall is no longer standing, however, we do have this early rendering of the building circa 1847 (thanks to Brown’s Digital Repository) that shows what the building looked like when Poe lectured there in 1848: